-William Krame has been a successful real estate developer for the past 38+ years, having founded his company shortly after graduating with advanced degrees in marketing and international business.
+William Krame has been a successful real estate developer for almost 40 years, having founded his company shortly after graduating with advanced degrees in marketing and international business.
 He came across mindfulness approximately 20 years ago and has a daily meditation practice.
-Recognizing the overwhelming benefits he has derived from mindfulness and other similar platforms, he has made it his life’s mission to share these gifts with as many people as possible so they too may benefit.
+Recognizing the overwhelming benefits he has derived from mindfulness and other similar practices, he has made it his life’s mission to share these gifts with as many people as possible so they too may benefit.
 William was the co-founder of the Krame Center for Contemplative Studies and Mindful Living at Ramapo College and has recently co-founded the Krame Center for Mindful Living.
-Bill is actively involved in philanthropy and supporting leading academics and thought-seekers in this field.
-William is the proud father of two daughters and has been happily married for 32 years to his wife, Catherine.
+He is actively involved in philanthropy and supporting leading academics and thought-seekers in this field.
+William is the proud father of two daughters and has been happily married for over 30 years to his wife, Catherine.

 Co-Founder & PresidentSimone@UThriveEducation.com